pbyrne/patrickbyrne.net/source/notes/the-space-between-the-notes.html.markdown

 ### Phase B

-She returns to the task at hand, believing that I've gotten the message to wait to take her picture.
+She returns to the task at hand, believing that I'd gotten the message to wait to take her picture.

 ![Angela, not realizing her picture is being taken](the-space-between-the-notes/candid-angela-phase-b-500.jpg)